Conagra Brands: Frequently Asked Questions

 Does the packaging of your food contain Bisphenol A (BPA)?

-The company also on occasion may need to source products from contract manufacturers that do not have non-BPA liner capabilities.
+The company on occasion may need to source products from contract manufacturers that do not have non-BPA or non-vinyl liner capabilities.
 If this occurs, we attempt to source the minimum quantity of products necessary until a longer term non-BPA or non-vinyl option is identified.
+Additionally, as Conagra Brands makes company acquisitions, canned products may be added to our portfolio which still contain BPA and/or vinyl coatings.
+We will maintain our commitment to discontinuing the use of BPA and vinyl in these products and work to identify a longer term non-BPA or non-vinyl option as quickly as possible.

 Is your non-BPA lined packaged food labeled for consumers to identify?